Lycatra/lycatra-chat/README.md

 summary containing real data.
 If using a local LLM, ensure that service is running and that Lycatra-chat’s LLM module can reach it (maybe check by calling the local LLM API directly once).

-Throughout development, you can run unit tests if available (go test ./... or cargo test) which we will write for critical components (especially the tool handlers logic).
+Throughout development, you can run unit tests if available (go test./... or cargo test) which we will write for critical components (especially the tool handlers logic).
 We will also create some integration tests for the JSON interface.

 **Developer Convenience:** The environment is kept simple intentionally: - No database that you need to set up for basic functionality (unless your feature requires one – and if so, we’ll likely use SQLite or similar for ease). - The services can all run on localhost with default configs.
-We will supply example config values for things like the Matrix bot in a .env.example file. - A Docker Compose configuration will be provided to launch the whole stack (Synapse, Lycatra-chat, possibly a local LLM container if we have one).
+We will supply example config values for things like the Matrix bot in a.env.example file. - A Docker Compose configuration will be provided to launch the whole stack (Synapse, Lycatra-chat, possibly a local LLM container if we have one).
 This is useful for end-to-end testing.
 For daily dev, you might just run Lycatra-chat directly and rely on an already-running Synapse container. - We avoid any proprietary IDE requirements or heavy build scripts – just standard Go or